SOCOM II U.S. Navy SEALs: Plot

-The game first begins when the SEAL team operatives Specter (Paul Mercier), Jester (Jason Spisak), Wardog (Michael Clarke Duncan), and Vandal (Larry Cedar) are alerted by an informant codenamed MALLARD of a black market group called the Sesseri Syndicate, led by a man named Cassrioti Sesseri (Kast Hasa), who are trafficking and selling weapons and plutonium from their bases in Albania and sending them to cities from London to Cairo.
-The SEALs are sent in to investigate, locate and destroy the Syndicate's weapon caches and if possible, capture a mid-level member named Besnik for interrogation.
-In the second and third missions, the Bravo element in the team are replaced by two, highly trained Special Air Service (SAS) operatives, callsigns Sabre and Reaver.
-The SEALs and their SAS counterparts are charged with bringing down the Syndicate, first by shutting down an abandoned factory in Shkodër as well as capturing or killing the man over the factory, A general named Mizlech Rugova, then capturing or killing the remaining leaders at their stronghold, the Sesseri family castle in the Albanian mountains.
-The team is able to neutralize the Syndicate's leadership and the organization falls apart.
+SEAL team operatives Specter (Paul Mercier), Jester (Jason Spisak), Wardog (Michael Clarke Duncan), and Vandal (Larry Cedar) are alerted by an informant codenamed MALLARD of a black market group called the Sesseri Syndicate, led by Cassrioti Sesseri (Kast Hasa), who are trafficking and selling weapons and plutonium from their bases in Albania and sending them to cities from London to Cairo.
+The SEALs are sent in to investigate, locate and destroy the Syndicate's weapon caches and if possible, and capture a mid-level member named Besnik for interrogation.
+The Bravo element in the team is later replaced by two highly trained Special Air Service (SAS) operatives, callsigns Sabre and Reaver.
+The SEALs and their SAS counterparts are charged with bringing down the Syndicate, first by shutting down an abandoned factory in Shkodër as well as capturing or killing the man over the factory, General Mizlech Rugova, then capturing or killing the remaining leaders at their stronghold, the Sesseri family castle in the Albanian mountains.
+The team neutralizes the Syndicate's leadership and the organization falls apart.

-In Brazil, a group calling themselves the Revolutionary Armed Forces of Brazil (RAFB) have threatened to seize control of the government there.
-In the opening cutscene, a rebel deserter who had stolen cocaine escapes through the Amazon jungle until Quixada Christo (Fátima Marques), the leader of the RAFB, apprehends and murders him.
-Christo, the daughter of a prostitute and a wealthy industrialist, harbors a strong resentment of men, explaining for the RAFB's majority demographic of females.
-In the first mission, within the slums of Rio de Janeiro, the four-man SEAL team is sent to recover information from an informant.
+In Brazil, a group calling themselves the Revolutionary Armed Forces of Brazil (RAFB) have threatened to seize control of the Brazilian government.
+A rebel deserter who had stolen cocaine escapes through the Amazon jungle until Quixada Christo (Fátima Marques), the leader of the RAFB, apprehends and murders him.
+Christo, the daughter of a prostitute and a wealthy industrialist, harbors a strong resentment of men, explaining the RAFB's majority demographic of females.
+Within the slums of Rio de Janeiro, the four-man SEAL team is sent to recover information from an informant.
 When the SEALs arrive at the target building, the informant is not there but is being tortured by RAFB members in the opposite building.
 The team recovers him and later follows him to a discreet location, where he discloses information about a meeting between Christo and Lucimar, the leader of the local RAFB cell.
 They eventually capture the cell leader who reveals the whereabouts of an RAFB training camp.
 The SEALs traveled deep into the Amazonian rain forest and destroyed an underground cocaine factory, which was being used by the RAFB to fund their operations.
 With their funds cut, Christo and the RAFB made a last desperate attempt to destabilize the government by seizing the "Grand Parana Dam."
 The RAFB threatened that if their demands are not met, they will blow up the dam, crippling the Brazilian economy.
 The SEAL team is sent in to retake the dam, defuse any explosive devices on site and kill Christo.
 The SEALs are successful and the RAFB is no longer a threat.